-The most important brucelloses for humans are Malta fever, mostly caused by B. melitensis, and Bang disease, which is caused by B. abortus.
+The most important brucelloses in humans are Malta fever, mostly caused by B. melitensis, and Bang disease, which is caused by B. abortus.

 Characteristics of Brucella

-These bacteria are gram-negative rod-shaped bacteria, which vary in length from coccoid to short.
+These bacteria are gram-negative rod-shaped bacteria that vary in length from coccoid to short.
 They are immobile and obligatorily host-bound.
 Only under favorable conditions can these pathogens maintain their infectious capacity outside of the host for several months.

 These aerobic bacteria use livestock like cattle, sheep, and swine as reservoirs.

-Therefore, it is especially people in contact with livestock, like veterinarians, farmers, shepherds, milkers, or zookeepers, who are at risk of contracting an infection.
-In countries in which brucellosis is endemic, there is also an increased risk for other people if they consume insufficiently heated milk of raw milk products.
+Therefore, it is those in contact with livestock, like veterinarians, farmers, shepherds, or zookeepers, who are at risk of contracting an infection.
+In countries in which brucellosis is endemic, there is also an increased risk for those who consume insufficiently heated milk products.

-While Germany is officially considered free of brucellosis due to thorough supervision of livestock, brucellosis does occur in Europe, especially in Mediterranean countries.
-The transmission occurs via direct contact with animals or their excretions (the pathogen lives primarily in the animals’ urinary tract).
+Brucellosis is especially common in Mediterranean countries.
+Transmission occurs via direct contact with animals or their excretions (the pathogen lives primarily in the animals’ urinary tract).

-Depending on the portal of entry (e.g. the respiratory or the digestive tract), local inflammations with unspecific symptoms can be observed.
-Due to hematogenic spreading, basically every organ can be affected.
-Typical non-caseating granulomas form.
+Depending on the portal of entry (e.g., the respiratory or digestive tract), local inflammations with non-specific symptoms can be observed.
+Due to hematogenic spread, basically every organ can be affected; typical non-caseating granulomas form.

 The bacteria mainly proliferate in the cells of the reticuloendothelial system and in reproductive organs.
 In up to 90% of the infections, the disease has a subclinical process.
-After an incubation time of 5–60 days, symptoms like fatigue, joint pain, hepatosplenomegaly, and high fever accompanied by shivering and night sweats can be observed.
+After an incubation period of 5–60 days, symptoms like fatigue, joint pain, hepatosplenomegaly, and high fever accompanied by shivering and night sweats can be observed.

-Since the fever is regularly interrupted by fever-free intervals, it is also referred to as undulating fever with respect to its wave-like course.
+Since the fever is regularly interrupted by fever-free intervals, it is also referred to as undulant fever with respect to its wave-like course.
 Other clinical presentations include endocarditis with an inflammation of the aortic valve, chronic processes with neurological symptoms, and spondylodiscitis.
-Skeletal system is commonly affected in children.
+The skeletal system is commonly affected in children.
 Arthritis, spondylitis, and osteomyelitis are commonly reported in such cases.
 During pregnancy, the infection often leads to miscarriage.